 The Contractor will be responsible for preparing a Contractor's Environmental and Social Management Plan (C-ESMP) and for ensuring compliance with all relevant legislation and with environmental controls and mitigation measures as well as the management of social safeguards issues as it pertains to those set out in the list of Standard Environmental Impact and Mitigative Measures for Works.
-Before starting work, the Contractor is to present the C-ESMP with method statements outlining how the environmental impacts of the project will be managed and mitigated.
+Before starting work, the Contractor is to present the C-ESMP with method statements outlining how the environmental impacts of the project will be managed and mitigated (see Appendix VI, outline of ESMP).